 Students who fail a course ( i.e. receive either an “F” grade or “Fail” grade) are required to complete their program in a future term and must retake the course during a future term when the course is offered.
 All attempts of retaking a course will remain on the student’s academic record and all earned grades will be included in the student's weighted cumulative GPA.
 Consequently, students who retake courses are not always guaranteed to complete the program on time and will have to pay for repeat courses (see Per-Credit Coursework Fee for more information).
 Options for retaking a failed course may include taking the course online, if available, or taking the course with a future cohort.
 In order to continue eligibility for receiving federal financial aid, where available, students must be on track to graduate within 150% of the normal time frame for the program (e.g., within three years for a two-year program).

 Students who receive an “F” grade in Relay courses will have the option to retake failed courses for a passing grade.
 Students must discuss the option to retake a failed course with their advisor and get their approval in order to register to retake a course.
 Beginning Summer 2021 and beyond, once students retake the course and receive a final grade, students' initial “F” grade will convert to a “Fail” grade, which is not calculated into their cumulative grade point average.
-The initial “F” will no longer factor into their GPA and will appear on students’ transcripts with 0 earned and attempted credits.
+The initial “F” will no longer factor into their GPA and will appear on students’ transcripts with 0 earned credits.
 The new grade that students earn on the retake will be included in the calculation of the cumulative grade point average and counted toward the appropriate GPA and academic progress (for financial aid).

 If students retake and fail the course a second time, only the most recent grade “F” grade will be calculated towards students’ cumulative grade point average.
 Please keep in mind that retaking coursework may impact licensure, financial aid eligibility, and program completion timeline.